vmware-tanzu/tanzu-dev-portal/content/tv/dotnet-beyond/0001/index.md

     answer: Twitch is an interactive streaming service for all kinds of content.
 You don't need an account to watch any of the .NET Beyond talks, but you will need to sign up and log in to participate in the chat.
   - question: What does VMware have to do with .NET?
     answer: VMware is a big fan of .NET!
 Not only can .NET applications be deployed to VMware Tanzu, but we're part of the .NET Foundation and support Steeltoe.io.
-  - question: Do you have a Code of Conduct?
-    answer: Oh, most certainly we do! <a href="/developer/code-of-conduct/">Check it out</a>.
 lastmod: '2022-01-27'
 publishdate: '2022-01-27'
 title: .NET Beyond